I had heard of this classic caldo de camaron before but I had never even tried or prepared it. Prawns and crunchy veg swimming in a spicy tomato soup?

 Caldo De Camaron (Mexican Shrimp Soup)

-So then let’s throw the whole shebang together until I end up with something tasty because I fancy a spicy prawn soup for lunch!
-Be generous with the lime juice and cilantro because that will give the necessary explosive flavors to this caldo de camaron!
-Also keep those vegetables crunchy!
-I added lemongrass to my tomato broth because it adds an extra citrusy touch, but you can leave it out.
+So then I decided to throw the whole shebang together until I end up with something tasty because I fancy a spicy prawn soup for lunch!
+Be generous with the lime juice and cilantro because that will give the necessary explosive flavors to this caldo de camaron.

 Try my caldo de camaron then: a Mexican shrimp and tomato soup with vegetables...